eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 The mapper extracts the `feature_id` and the `property_id` from the `path`, which is only possible if the parameter `path` includes the `property_id`.
 So, in the configuration of the connection, we have to ensure that this mapper only runs for the right messages.
 Moreover, we can access the `value` of the modified `property`, which will be set as `value` in the submodel element from the `textPayload` output.

-For example if a message updates the `path`: `/features/temperature/properties/value` in the Thing `machine:sensor`, the submodel element with the ID `properties_value` in the submodel `sensor_temperature` will be updated with the new temperature as `value`.
+For example, if a message updates the `path`: `/features/temperature/properties/value` in the Thing `machine:sensor`, the submodel element with the ID `properties_value` in the submodel `sensor_temperature` will be updated with the new temperature as `value`.

 We update a submodel element instead of the whole submodel if an existing Thing changes because the mapper only has access to the changed property of the Thing and no information about the other properties.
 Therefore, submodel elements, which may already be part of the submodel due to previous updates, would implicitly be dropped.